decentralized-identity/linked-vp/spec/spec.md

   verifying the authenticity of a website.
 - Making the mandatory imprint page on a website machine readable by self-issuing an imprint credential and connecting it to the DID of the website to reduce the burden of vistors to extract relevant data from the imprint page.
+- for whom is this useful
+  - public entities
+  - long-lived identifiers

 ## Abstract